AstroBOBCAT/bobcat_website/Dominic_README.md

 Enter psql server (use values in .dbinfo): `docker compose exec db psql -U <user> -d <database`

+In case of a major change (like a new table dropped in vast new development) you may need to do a  FULL HARD RESET psql server:
-FULL HARD RESET psql server: `docker compose down --volumes`
+`docker compose down --volumes`
+This removes the persistent memory that stands between docker sessions.

 Remove broken migrations: `rm BOBcat_website/<app_name(usually mainpage)>/migrations/00*`
 Migrations are a record of changes you've made to models.py.
 If something weird is changed in models.py migrations will try to replicate that and store it in your history until you delete it.